timschneiderxyz/fyWin/.github/README.md

 **Silent:** If you select this mode, the script will execute all functions one after the other without asking you.

-### Notes

-- You must enter the commands exactly as specified.
-So for example it needs to be `Yes` not just `Y` to work.
-However, it does not matter whether the letters are upper or lower case.
-- It is recommended to restart the computer after executing the script.

 ---